KnightCTF 2024 - Writeup

 Flag: KCTF{ExPloItiNg_S3RvEr_Is_fUN}

-The flag can be found in TCP stream 1532, however, I could not decode it before the CTF ended.
-After asking other players on Discord, the true method is Twin Hex
+The flag was identified in one of the packets, however, I could not decode it before the CTF ended.

 Confidential [Networking]